ParthaPratimBanik/MIT_IDSS_SCC_DS_ML_MDDD_PPB/case_studies/pima_diabetes_analysis/README.md

 #### Questions

 Q 1.
-Import the necessary libraries and briefly explain the use of each library Q 2.
-Read the given dataset
+Import the necessary libraries and briefly explain the use of each library\
+Q 2.
+Read the given dataset\
 Q3.
 Show the last 10 records of the dataset.
-How many columns are there?
+How many columns are there?\
 Q4.
-Show the first 10 records of the dataset
+Show the first 10 records of the dataset\
 Q5.
 What do you understand by the dimension of the dataset?
-Find the dimension of the `pima` dataframe.
+Find the dimension of the `pima` dataframe.\
 Q6.
 What do you understand by the size of the dataset?
-Find the size of the `pima` dataframe.
+Find the size of the `pima` dataframe.\
 Q7.
-What are the data types of all the variables in the data set?
+What are the data types of all the variables in the data set?\
 Q8.
 What do you mean by missing values?
-Are there any missing values in the `pima` dataframe?
+Are there any missing values in the `pima` dataframe?\
 Q9.
 What does summary statistics of data represents?
 Find the summary statistics for all variables except 'Outcome' in the `pima` data?
-Take one column/variable from the output table and explain all the statistical measures.
+Take one column/variable from the output table and explain all the statistical measures.\
 Q 10.
 Plot the distribution plot for the variable 'BloodPressure'.
-Write detailed observations from the plot.
+Write detailed observations from the plot.\
 Q 11.
-What is the 'BMI' for the person having the highest 'Glucose'?
+What is the 'BMI' for the person having the highest 'Glucose'?\
+Q 12. \
-Q 12.
-Q 12.1 What is the mean of the variable 'BMI'?
-12.2 What is the median of the variable 'BMI'?
-12.3 What is the mode of the variable 'BMI'?
-12.4 Are the three measures of central tendency equal?
+Q 12.1 What is the mean of the variable 'BMI'?\
+Q 12.2 What is the median of the variable 'BMI'?\
+Q 12.3 What is the mode of the variable 'BMI'?\
+Q 12.4 Are the three measures of central tendency equal?\
 Q 13.
-How many women's 'Glucose' level is above the mean level of 'Glucose'?
+How many women's 'Glucose' level is above the mean level of 'Glucose'?\
 Q 14.
-How many entries (women) have their 'BloodPressure' equal to the median of 'BloodPressure' and their 'BMI' less than the median of 'BMI'?
+How many entries (women) have their 'BloodPressure' equal to the median of 'BloodPressure' and their 'BMI' less than the median of 'BMI'?\
 Q 15.
 Below is the pairplot of variables 'Glucose', 'SkinThickness' and 'DiabetesPedigreeFunction'.
-Write you observations from the plot.
+Write you observations from the plot.\
 Q 16.
 Plot the scatterplot between 'Glucose' and 'Insulin'.
-Write your observations from the plot.
+Write your observations from the plot.\
 Q 17.
 Plot the boxplot for the 'Age' variable.
-Are there outliers?
+Are there outliers?\
 Q 18.
 Plot histograms for variable Age to understand the number of women in different Age groups given that they have diabetes or not.
-Explain both histograms and compare them.
+Explain both histograms and compare them.\
 Q 19.
 What is Inter Quartile Range of all the variables?
 Why is it used?
-Which plot visualizes the same?
+Which plot visualizes the same?\
 Q 20.
 Find and visualize the the correlation matrix.
 Write your observations from the plot.